Ghost04718/Chatapp/README.md

-# Real-time Chat Application
+# Real-time Connect Application

 This is a real-time chat application built with Flask and SQLAlchemy.
+Play around [here](http://47.120.70.36:9999).

 ## Features